Careers360 Logo

 Resonance Structures

-Resonance is a concept, wherein, whenever a single lewis structure cannot describe the structure of the molecules, then various possible canonical structures are used to accurately describe the molecule.
+Resonance is a concept wherein, whenever a single Lewis structure cannot describe the structure of a molecule, then various possible canonical structures are used to accurately describe the molecule, which are called Resonance Structures.

 Polarity of Bonds